You Ask, Equifax Answers: How Can I Reestablish Healthy Credit Habits After Bankruptcy?

 - Apply for a gas station or local retail store credit card.
 Gas station and local retail store credit cards are typically easier to get approved for after bankruptcy.
 Once you have a history of making timely payments, other credit opportunities may become available.

 - Consider working with a reputable credit counseling agency but avoid credit repair companies.
-The likely best way to improve your credit scores is through responsible borrowing and repayment of debt, so beware of scams.
-Some credit repair companies, for example, may take advantage of your situation and—for a fee—offer a "quick fix," claiming to erase negative events like bankruptcies from your credit reports or create a new credit identity for you.
+The only lawful way to improve your credit scores is through responsible borrowing and repayment of debt, so beware of scams.
+Credit repair companies, for example, may take advantage of your situation and—for a fee—offer a "quick fix," claiming to erase negative events like bankruptcies from your credit reports or create a new credit identity for you.
 More often than not, you'll end up losing time and money, and may even face legal consequences.
 Instead, consider working with a reputable credit counseling agency that can present you with viable options such as a debt management plan.

 Your credit scores won't rebound overnight after a bankruptcy or foreclosure.
 However, if you use credit responsibly and avoid late payments, you can establish a favorable credit history over time and get back on solid financial footing.